ArtGateOne/ma3bcf2000/README.md

 ---

-Use Faders to control ma3 faders
+Use Faders to control ma3 faders 201 - 208 on actual page

+Use Encoders to control ma3 encoders 301 - 308 on actual page

+Upper keys control 301-308 and 201-208 (no feedback yet)

 Use PRESET arrows to select PAGE